What does it take to expand a three-sided platform across Europe, Africa, Central Asia, and Latin America, and an expansion to more than 1,000 cities?

 As we learned from Edu, finance teams have to adapt to extreme situations and react quickly if they want to help the business succeed.
 With the right systems, a proper budgeting process, and talented people to add value, any scaling company can follow the steps of Glovo.

 Abacum empowers finance teams to become truly strategic partners in the organization by reducing time-to-insight with powerful automation and seamless collaboration.
-Request a live demo now to see the product and start your own journey.
+Request a demo now to see the product and start your own journey.

 AHA!
 Finance is Abacum’s interview series where we speak to finance thought leaders on all topics finance.
 Want to be interviewed or have an interesting topic in mind?
 Send us a suggestion at email@example.com.